harrelfe/rlatex/README.md

 The `packages` directory contains the `LaTeX` package source files.
 The following describes the purpose of each package there.

+The `bin` directory contains `Linux/Unix` shell command helper scripts, e.g., `irlatex` for downloading from this site the latest versions of the packages and installing them in the central location for `LaTeX` add-on packages.

 |*Package*|*Purpose*|
 --------|--------
 | `hslide.sty` | Documents that double as handouts and slides, using `knitr` |